antonybudianto/angular-starter/README.md

 There is [Webpack extension](https://github.com/ngstarter/ngstarter-webpack-tasks) available too, feel free to swap it as you like.

 ## Extension
-You can extend this starter with many extensions built by open source community.
+You can extend this starter with many extensions built by the community.
 Browse the extensions [here](https://github.com/ngstarter)

 ## Contributing
 Feel free to submit a PR if there are any issues or new features, read [this](https://github.com/antonybudianto/angular2-starter/blob/master/CONTRIBUTING.md) before